slukits/.cnf/.config/oryxpro.md

    $ sudo mkarchiso -v -w /tmp/archiso-tmp ./iso the iso can be found then in ~/oryxpro/out

+- probably we are faster to set up the minimal installation of a default with working internet followed by an installation of the oryxpro AUR-packages.

 - to test the image the packages qemu-desktop and edk2-ovmf must be installed and virtualization must be turned on in the BIOS.
   $ sudo modprobe kvm